lynx-x-ray-observatory/soxs/doc/source/users_guide/spectra.rst

     Unit("keV")
     <Quantity 1.1256362913845828e-15 erg / (cm2 s)>

-These photon energies can then be combined with sky positions at your discretion and be written to SIMPUT files for use in mock observations.
+Normally, :meth:`~soxs.spectra.Spectrum.generate_energies` will not need to be called by the end-user but will be used "under the hood" in the generation of a :class:`~soxs.simput.PhotonList` as part of a :class:`~soxs.simput.SimputCatalog`.
 See :ref:`simput` for more information.

 .. _convolved-spectra: